You can view our 2020/21 term dates by clicking here

 Please ensure that your child comes to school with their full sports kit.
 Please also ensure that all items of sports kit are labelled.
 At the very least families should mark items with the child’s initials.
 A permanent marker pen can be used to mark initials on the inside of trainers and on the yellow section of the school football socks.
 Pupils should also bring a Michaela water bottle to school on PE days.
 This too should be clearly marked with the child’s initials using a permanent market pen.

 Pupils who fail to bring their PE kit will stay at school where they will do extra work.
 These pupils will also do a detention after school on the same day for 30 minutes.
-Currently this would be Tuesday for year 7, Wednesday for year 8 and Thursday for year 9.
+Currently this would be Tuesday for Year 7, Wednesday for Year 8 and Thursday for Year 9.
 Repeat offenders will also be placed in lunch time detention on Friday.
 If sport is cancelled for any reason, we will notify parents via email and the Michaela app.

 Pupils who are fasting are not expected to participate in PE lessons if they choose.
 If they choose not to participate in PE lessons they will remain in school to carry out additional revision.
 If fasting pupils do choose to take part in PE lessons, they should notify a member of staff immediately if they feel that the physical activity is too strenuous.